Non-cooperation movement (1971): 2 March

-On this day, "Independent Bengal Student Struggle Council" under the leadership of A. S. M. Abdur Rab, the vice-president of Dhaka University Central Students' Union, was the first to raise the flag of independent Bangladesh with its map.
+On this day, the "Independent Bengal Student Struggle Council" under the leadership of A. S. M. Abdur Rab, the vice-president of Dhaka University Central Students' Union, was the first to raise the flag of independent Bangladesh with its map.

 On this day Sahabzada Yaqub Khan was appointed Governor of East Pakistan.
 Despite martial law and the imposition of a curfew from 7 pm to 7 am, widespread agitation continued.
 A strike was observed in Dacca till 2 pm.
 The movement was fired upon.
 At Paltan Maidan, Sheikh Mujibur Rahman called for a nationwide strike until 3 March and announced his decision to address the nation on 7 March.
 He also said that the program of the movement to achieve autonomy would be outlined in the speech.
 (Note: According to Anthony Mascarenhas, the people of East Pakistan pressured Sheikh Mujibur Rahman to declare independence for the region, but he refused to do so.)

 On the same day, the East Bengal Labor Movement handed over pamphlets to people calling to Sheikh Mujibur Rahman for the independence of East Pakistan by fighting against the central government of Pakistan.
 In the evening, Awami League's branch in Karachi held discussions with Pakistani political parties.
 The Pakistan People's Party was absent from the discussion aimed at the latest political situation in Pakistan.
 In the meeting, the Awami League demanded to hold the National Assembly session by 7 March.

-On this day, there were reports of looting of shops by unknown perpetrator in various parts of East Pakistan.
+On this day, there were reports of looting of shops by unknown perpetrators in various parts of East Pakistan.
 The people resisted the looters and burnt the looted goods.
 A curfew was imposed in Dacca through radio announcements at night.
 When the students broke the curfew and took out a procession at night, they were fired upon in different parts of the city.